 For more information on this scholarship and to apply, click here.

-The student internship program is intended to encourage pork producers and pork production companies to introduce students to a potential career in the pork industry.
+The student internship program is intended to encourage pork producers and pork production companies to introduce students to potential careers in the pork industry.
 This program will help to improve their public relations and to encourage pork producers and pork production companies to invest in the industry’s future employees.

 The NCPC will provide funding to aid sponsorship of student interns who desire to work in a job within the NC pork industry.
 The NCPC will provide a reimbursement of one-half of a student intern’s salary up to a maximum of $1,500 to be paid to the sponsoring NC pork producer at the end of the internship ($3,000 maximum per company).

 Reimbursement will be made to the pork producer after completion of the internship and after the student intern and pork producer evaluations have been completed and submitted to the NCPC within 30 days after completion of the internship.

 The sponsoring producer will be responsible for and assume all liabilities for all insurance, payroll taxes, and workman’s compensation.
 The student intern is responsible for housing, meals and travel.